Season Four Release Date – November 4, 2018!

 Many readers have wondered, will Outlander author Diana Gabaldon make a cameo appearance in the TV series?
 The answer is yes!
+She did!
 Diana appeared as a wealthy merchant’s wife in Episode 104, "The Gathering."
 A beautiful period costume was even created especially for Diana by the very talented costume designers and creators.

 Diana — Schmoozing in Los Angeles

 Did Diana see any episodes of the new TV series before they were broadcast?
 Did she like them?
 In her blogs, Diana discussed viewing the final versions of the first completed episode of the TV series in L.A.:

 - Part 1 of the blog: “L.A.
 Schmoozing – International Film Rights”

 - Part 2 of the blog: “Schmoozing in L.A. – Part 2, Episode 1!”

 - Outlander: A Starz Original Series, the Starz network’s official home page for the Outlander TV series.